Spillover (economics)

-History of the Concept
+History of the concept

 19th century economists John Stuart Mill and Henry Sidgwick are credited with founding the early concepts related to spillover effects.
 These ideas extend upon Adam Smith's famous ‘Invisible Hand’ theory which is a price that suggests prices can be naturally determined by the forces of supply and demand to form a market price and market quantity where buyers and sellers are willing to make a transaction.
 Spillover effects, also known as externalities in market theory are the costs associated with a transaction borne upon a party/parties that are non participants in the transaction (i.e., Production costs do not consider the cost of pollution on society at large).
 Furthermore, Mill argues that Government intervention in the market can be a useful tool when necessary to prevent or mitigate spillover effects when necessary as opposed to Adam Smith who believed a competitive market with little to no intervention provides the most adequate outcome.

 These ideas on spillover effects later became extended upon further by other economists, notably Arthur Pigou.
 Pigou developed the concept of externalities in 1920 through ‘The Economics of Welfare’.
 Essentially, Pigou argued negative externalities (spillover) of an activity should incur an extra cost or tax while activities that produce a positive externalities (spillover) should be subsidized to further encourage this activity.
-Taxes on these activities that create negative externalities are used commonly in the 21st century through taxes including excise tax on purchasing alcohol and cigarettes which can cause damages to the health and wellbeing of citizens.
+Taxes on these activities that create negative externalities are commonly used in the 21st century through taxes including excise tax on purchasing alcohol and cigarettes which can cause damages to the health and wellbeing of citizens.

-Types of Spillover effects
+Types of spillover effects

 There are different types of spillover effects which can take place.
 According to the Corporate Finance Institute, spillover effects can be categorised in the following ways: